fiqryx/go-webservice-template/README.md

 # or
 go run . migrate -D
 ```
-Make sure to register your models in the `DBRegistry.models` at [/registry/database.go](registry/database.go).
+Make sure to register your models in the `Database.models` at [/registry/database.go](registry/database.go).

 ### Database backup
 command to backup database with registry tables: